 Environmental Education Facilitator – Career Opportunity

-The Escondido Creek Conservancy is seeking part-time, seasonal Environmental Education Facilitators to support their Habitats program for 3rd grade students from the Escondido Union School District during the 2022-23 school year.
+The Escondido Creek Conservancy is seeking part-time, seasonal Environmental Education Facilitators to support their Habitats program for 3rd-grade students and After School Enrichment program for 1st/2nd-grade students from the Escondido Union School District during the 2023-2024 school year.

-The Environmental Education Facilitator will work with the Conservancy’s Education Director and Education Manager to support the Habitats program.
+Duties: The Environmental Education Facilitator will work with the Conservancy’s Education Manager to support the Habitats and After School Enrichment programs.
 Responsibilities include:

 - Participating in paid program training